murisi/L2/README.md

 ```

 ### Characters
 With `#` implemented, a somewhat more readable implementation of characters is possible.
-The `char` function takes a singleton list containing a symbol of one character and returns its ascii encoding using the `#` expression.
+The `char` function takes a singleton list containing a token of one character and returns its ascii encoding using the `#` expression.
 Its implementation and use follows:

 #### characters.l2
 ```